nab138/GearGlimpseRevolution/README.md

 - [x] Custom robot import
 - [x] Transparent/Invisible Field

-## Planned Features (in no particular order)
+## In progress features

-Features marked with a checkmark have been completed but not included in the latest release.
+Features that are being worked on, but are not included in a release yet.

 - [x] AprilTag Detector
+- [ ] Command Scheduler Display
 - [ ] Alignment with real field via AprilTags

+## Planned Features (in no particular order)

 - [ ] Trajectory Rendering
 - [ ] Field Switcher
 - [ ] Field Element Placement